openghg/rhime_with_openghg/README.md

 git clone https://github.com/openghg/rhime_with_openghg.git
 ```

-Next make sure `pip` and related install tools are up to date and then install OpenGHG Inversions using the editable install flag (`-e`)
+Next make sure `pip` and related install tools are up to date and then install RHIME-with-OpenGHG using the editable install flag (`-e`)

 ```bash
 pip install --upgrade pip setuptools wheel